ome/omero-documentation/developers/Omero/Server/Properties.rst

 the lookup for properties is (first wins):

--  Properties passed into the constructor (if none, then the default properties in
+-  Properties passed into the constructor (if none, then the default properties in :source:`internal.xml <components/client/resources/ome/client/internal.xml>`)
-   `internal.xml </ome/browser/ome.git/components/client/resources/ome/client/internal.xml>`_)
 -  System.properties set via "java -Dproperty=value"
 -  Configuration files in order listed.

 This ordering is defined for the various components via "placeholder configurers" in:

--  `source:ome.git/components/server/resources/ome/services/config-local.xml </ome/browser/ome.git/components/server/resources/ome/services/config-local.xml>`_
+-  :source:`components/server/resources/ome/services/config-local.xml`
--  `source:ome.git/components/client/resources/ome/client/spring.xml </ome/browser/ome.git/components/client/resources/ome/client/spring.xml>`_
+-  :source:`components/client/resources/ome/client/spring.xml`
--  `source:ome.git/components/blitz/resources/omero/client.xml </ome/browser/ome.git/components/blitz/resources/omero/client.xml>`_
+-  :source:`components/blitz/resources/omero/client.xml`

 Once configured at start, all values declared in one of the mentioned ways can be used in Spring configurations via the syntax: